 Truck Accident Victims Deserve Maximum Financial Compensation

 Under New Jersey law, truck accident victims are entitled to compensation for the complete value of their losses — including economic losses and non-economic damages.
 Trucking companies are almost universally defended by large commercial insurers.

 These insurance companies fight hard to protect their own profit margins — they will attempt to resolve yours for the lowest dollar value possible.
 At O’Connor, Parsons, Lane & Noble, our New Jersey truck accident injury attorneys are committed to helping our clients maximize their financial recovery.
-If you were hurt in a tractor-trailer collision, financial relief might be available for:
+If you were hurt in a collision, financial relief might be available for:

 - Emergency room care;

 - Psychological counseling;

 - Wrongful death of a loved one.

 Commercial insurers have large defense departments and typically big budgets.
 They aren’t afraid to take a case to trial hoping it will save them paying out your claim.
 You need a law firm on your side with the experience and resources to expertly go up against them in court.

 Frequently Asked Questions (FAQ)

 Is a Lawyer Required to File a Truck Accident Claim?